 With a last, longing look to the east, Louis turned and walked home.

 The front door was unlocked.
-He had a momentary adrenaline rush, imagining some sort of conspiracy whereby his apartment had been burglarized at the same time as Kadija's.
+A chill ran down his spine as he imagined a conspiracy whereby his apartment had been burglarized at the same time as Kadija’s.
 Or maybe the burglars had discovered his address and come here for retribution.
 He entered the apartment cautiously and silently.

 Everything was in place.
 The apartment had not been disturbed.
 He must have forgotten to lock the door in his rush to help Kadija last night.
 Louis my friend, you are losing it, he thought.